FransBouma/InjectableGenericCameraSystem/Tools/CERTTIExplorer/Readme.md

 ### Disclaimer

-This tool is mainly totally vibecoded using Claude by GhostInTheCamera with as starting point the [RTTI article on the Framed website](https://framedsc.com/GeneralGuides/using_rtti.htm), after which it's manually adjusted to fix some bugs and add some features (like reverse lookup range).
+This tool is mainly vibecoded using Claude by GhostInTheCamera with as starting point the [RTTI article on the Framed website](https://framedsc.com/GeneralGuides/using_rtti.htm), after which it's manually adjusted to fix some bugs and add some features (like reverse lookup range).
 The code is therefore not the best, but works fine.